Telicent-io/ndt-demo-write-api/README.md

 ## Security

 Telicent CORE uses a label-based approach to access control, based on the UK Govt Enterprise Data Headers standard - policy based access control, in other words.
+This is currently limited in this version of the API to nationality, organisation and classification.
 In all the IES post operations, you can set a securityLabel property that will override the default label.

 You can also get and set the default security label.